blackboxnlp/2019/index.md

 ## BlackboxNLP 2019

 We are happy to announce that BlackboxNLP 2019 will be co-located with [ACL 2019](http://www.acl2019.org/) in Florence (August 1 or 2).
-The information below refers to BlackboxNLP 2018; we will update this website soon with more information about BlackboxNLP 2019.
+We will update this website soon with more information!

 ## Venue